Conviction (The Crimson Armada album)

-Conviction is the second and final studio album by American heavy metal band The Crimson Armada.
+Conviction is the second studio album by American heavy metal band The Crimson Armada.
 The album was released on June 21, 2011.
 It is the band's first (and only) release through Artery Recordings.
 It is also the band's only album to feature clean vocals, and the band's album to feature vocalist/guitarist Brandon McMaster.
 Conviction would be The Crimson Armada's final release prior to their breakup in 2012.